GessyBoy/GessyBoy/README.md

 Added the `Wed Nov 22 2023`

-Last update on Wed Jan 28 2026
+Last update on Thu Jan 29 2026

-🤖 This README.md is updated with wickedness, by the bot ❤️
+🤖 This README.md is updated with cruelty, by the bot ❤️

   <a href="https://linkedin.com/in/yohann-deletrez" target="_blank">